South African Class NG G11 2-6-0+0-6-2: Preservation

 Of the first three locomotives, only no. NG52 still exists.
 It was sold to Rustenburg Platinum Mines in 1956 and became their no. 7.
-After retirement at the mine, it was preserved at the Museum of Man and Science in Johannesburg in 1974, then moved to the Klein Jukskei Motor Museum by 1981 and finally donated to the South African National Railway And Steam Museum (SANRASM).
+After retirement at the mine, it was preserved at the Museum of Man and Science in Johannesburg in 1974, then moved to the Klein Jukskei Motor Museum by 1981 and finally donated to the South African National Railway & Steam Museum.
 In 2010 it was acquired by Sandstone Estates.
 By 2011 it was being restored and rebuilt in Bloemfontein.
 In January 2017, fully rebuilt, it was transferred to the Sandstone Estates Railroad where it made its operational debut in March 2017 during the annual Stars of Sandstone event.

 The other two were scrapped after being retired from SAR service.

 Both superheated locomotives still exist.
 No. NG54 was restored in Bloemfontein in 1989, After a period working the Apple Express out of Port Elizabeth, it ended up staged out of service at Humewood Road until it was removed by Sandstone Estates in 2011 for safe-keeping.
 It was still at Sandstone in July 2017, stored indoors in reasonable condition awaiting a THF decision on whether to leave it at Sandstone or return it to Humewood Road.
 NG55 was restored to full working order also at Bloemfontein for the Patons Country Narrow Gauge Railway (PCNGR) at Ixopo in Natal by 2005.
 At the time, the PCNGR was operating tourist excursion trains between Ixopo and Ncalu.
 By July 2017 no. NG55 was stored in the open at Ixopo awaiting extensive boiler repairs.